cloudoperators/greenhouse/docs/operations/playbooks/operator/operator-workqueue-not-drained.md

 ### Identify the Affected Controller

-The alert label `name` identifies the controller workqueue that is not draining.
+The alert label `controller` identifies the controller workqueue that is not draining.

 ### Check Workqueue Metrics